knotation/knotation-ace/README.md

 1. Serve the current `resources/knotation_editor.js` file from somewhere
 2. Add the appropriate `script` tag to your HTML
-3. Call `knotation_editor.editor.fromSelector` with the selector of your desired editor element
+3. Call `org.knotation.editor.core.fromSelector` with the selector of your desired editor element

 Example: